codekoch/mediakit_RaspberryPi/README.md

 >./install.sh
 6. Change current password of user pi to mediakitadmin or to what ever you want ;-)
 7. Reboot

+## Recommendation
+- With an external wlan dongle wireless display (miracast) and hotspot are activated simultaneously

 ## Contributing
 Feel free to fork and optimize the code or to pull requests.
 We think the mediakit project is a good idea and perfect to seriously push the digitalisation of schools with a low budget beside the usual commercial ways.